flutter/website/src/content/get-started/fwe/user-input.md

 ## Toggle between values

 ### `Checkbox`, `Switch`, and `Radio`
 Give the user the option to toggle a single value on/off.
-The functional logic behind these widgets are the same (all 3 are built on top of `ToggleableStateMixin`) with different presentation to cater to different user experiences.
+The functional logic behind these widgets are the same (all 3 are built on top of `ToggleableStateMixin`) with some presentation differences that provide different user experiences.

 ### `Checkbox`
 {% render docs/code-and-image.md,